auditize/auditize/doc/docs/logs.md

 ### `node_path`

 Auditize supports a hierarchical tree structure to represent the entities of your application.
-Entities can be anything: a customer, an organizational unit, a geographical location, etc. Each log must contain the full path to the entity that is the subject of the log.
+Entities can be anything: a customer, an organizational unit, a geographical location, etc. Each log must contain the full path to the actual entity which is the subject of the log.
 Example: if the log is about a job offer in Arlington, Texas, the `node_path` would be:

 ```json
 [